canggihwr/cc-doc/README.md

 - Open [Firebase](https://firebase.google.com/), go to the console, and connect it to your Google Cloud Project.
 - Activate Firebase Auth & Firebase Realtime Database.
-- Create a **Service Account** and download the `seviceAccountKey.json` file .
+- Create a **Service Account** and download the corresponding `seviceAccountKey.json` file.

 ## 3. Clone Project and Set Google Cloud Account

-- Open your preferred code editor (Visual Studio Code).
+- Open cloud shell or your preferred code editor (Visual Studio Code).
 - Clone the Nyenyak project from [Nyenyak-Backend-Repo](https://github.com/w0n0g1ren/Nyenyak/tree/BackEnd) using the command `git clone -b BackEnd https://github.com/w0n0g1ren/Nyenyak.git`.
 - Initialize a Git repository with `git init` and connect it to your Google Cloud account.